Pukimaa/web/README.md

 ## ❤️ Credits

-Thanks a lot to all the people helping me out in the [Astro Discord Server](https://astro.build/chat)...especially:
+Thanks a lot to all the people helping me out in the [Astro Discord Server](https://astro.build/chat)!

-- Lostra (for creating the fade in logic for Blog Posts and Project Cards)
-- [RafidMuhymin](https://github.com/RafidMuhymin) (for helping me with a lot of things)